stefanprodan/scaleway-swarm-terraform/README.md

 -var worker_instance_count=2
 ```

-You can scale up or down the Docker Swarm Cluster by modifying the `worker_instance_count`,
+You can scale up or down the Docker Swarm Cluster by modifying the `worker_instance_count`.
-the manager will reschedule the services on the remaining nodes if you chose to scale down.
+On scale up, all new nodes will join the current cluster.
+When you scale down the workers, Terraform will first drain the node
+and remove it from the swarm before destroying the resource.

 After running the Terraform plan you'll see several output variables like the Swarm tokes,
 the private and public IPs of each node and the current workspace.